-Our report on the China – Kazakhstan border crossing at Khorgos, done in August 2016.
-Includes prices, travel times, and more.
+My report on the China – Kazakhstan border crossing at Khorgos.
+Includes prices, travel times, and everything else you need to know about crossing the border between China and Kazakhstan.

-This border should be relatively straightforward, but does require a bit of patience and luck—especially if you want to do it as cheaply as possible.
+Crossing the border between China and Kazakhstan at Khorgos should be relatively straightforward, but does require a bit of patience and luck—especially if you want to do it as cheaply as possible.

 Getting to Khorgos

 The bus will drop you off at Khorgos bus station.
-We strongly advise you to arrange travel across the border from here–you are not allowed to cross the border on foot.
-You might be able to hitch a ride on one of the long distance buses to Almaty, but this can take forever, and is not guaranteed.
+I strongly advise you to arrange travel across the border from here–you are not allowed to cross the border on foot.
+You might be able to hitch a ride on one of the long-distance buses to Almaty, but this can take forever, and is not guaranteed.
 You can get minibus tickets to the border, and possibly to Zharkent, a small town in Kazakhstan about 20 minutes from the border.

 There are money changers at the border.
 At the time of writing, 1 RMB = 50 Kazakh tenge.
 Changers will approach you, and everything can be done in the open.
 They might also be able to help you to get a minibus, since they speak some English and Russian.